brunowdev/disaster-response/README.md

 To execute the pipeline:
 <pre>
-python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db
+python process_data.py messages.csv categories.csv DisasterResponse.db
 </pre>

 To train the model: